-Whatever the weather, there is so much to discover in East Tyrol.
+No matter what the weather is, there is so much to discover in East Tyrol.
 The Hochpustertal and neighbouring regions have a whole host of interesting attractions.

 Find out about the “Queen of the Puster Valley”, first officially mentioned in 1243, and well maintained to the present day.
-Planned to be open for visits from 2020.
+Information at www.burg-heinfels.com

 Immerse yourself in a world of waffles and chocolate production and experience the Loacker confectioner’s and a wealth of sweet pleasure.